-Bellevue real estate is primarily composed of apartments and renters, so no median house value data are available.
-The average rental price in Bellevue is currently $3,212, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 96.8% of the neighborhoods in the District Of Columbia.
+The average rental price in Bellevue is currently $3,253, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 96.4% of the neighborhoods in the District Of Columbia.

 Bellevue is a suburban neighborhood (based on population density) located in Washington, District Of Columbia.

 Bellevue real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Bellevue neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Bellevue has a 16.0% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 77.8% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.